AndrewRadev/switch.vim/README.md

    ```

    This works if the cursor is positioned anywhere on the line except if it's
    on top of "true" or "false".
-In that case, the abovementioned true -> false
+In that case, the above-mentioned true -> false
-   substition will be performed instead.
+   substitution will be performed instead.
 If you want to perform a "larger"
-   substition instead, you could move your cursor away from the "smaller"
+   substitution instead, you could move your cursor away from the "smaller"
    match.
 In this case, move the cursor away from the "true" or "false" words.

 3. When several patterns with the same size match, the order of the